UNCLASSIFIED (U)

 7 FAM 533.2 Managing Federal Benefits Units (FBU)

 a.
 RFBOs have direct supervisory responsibility over the FBUs assigned to their region.
 RFBOs provide technical advice, guidance and training to the FBUs and the NCTPs within their geographic region.
 As part of these regional responsibilities, RFBOs work closely with the senior consular officers.
-The respective Consuls General (CG) or American Citizens Services (ACS) Chiefs evaluate RFBOs annually following the same standards as any other Foreign Service Officer.
+The respective Consuls General (CG) or American Citizens Services (ACS) Chiefs evaluate RFBOs annually following the same standards as any other LNA Foreign Service Officer.
 The six RFBOs are located in: Frankfurt, San Jose, London, Manila, Mexico City, and Rome.

 c.
 LE Staff located in the FBUs will be evaluated by the respective RFBO or delegated to the FBU supervisor for evaluation.
 For FBUs participating in the Merit Based Compensation (MBC) appraisal system, the RFBO will be designated as the Pool Supervisor for all FBU staff.